 Danger #2: Risk of Nutritional Deficiencies

-A 2022 study of Saudi Arabian women with celiac disease found that patients following a strict gluten-free diet didn’t meet the recommended dietary nutrient intake in all micro and macro-nutrients, nor did these women have sufficient levels of folate, iron, calcium, and Vitamin D.
+Another study of women with celiac disease found that patients following a strict gluten-free diet didn’t meet the recommended dietary nutrient intake in all micro and macro-nutrients, nor did these women have sufficient levels of folate, iron, calcium, and Vitamin D.

-U.S. companies are required to fortify cereals and cereal grains, including wheat, with vitamins and minerals, including vitamin B, vitamin D, iron, folic acid, and zinc.
+Did you know that U.S. companies are required to fortify cereals and cereal grains, including wheat, with vitamins and minerals, including vitamin B, vitamin D, iron, folic acid, and zinc?
 They’ve been doing this for 80 years to ensure Americans get these essential nutrients.

-However, many gluten-free cereal grains are not fortified because the U.S. does not require specific grains, such as amaranth, buckwheat, quinoa, rice flour, oat flour, tapioca flour, almond flour, teff, sorghum, or corn masa flour, to be fortified.
+However, many gluten-free cereals are not fortified because the U.S. does not require specific grains, such as amaranth, buckwheat, quinoa, rice flour, oat flour, tapioca flour, almond flour, teff, sorghum, or corn masa flour, to be fortified.

 Most grains not required to be fortified are gluten-free and found in many gluten-free cereals and products.
-This means someone on a gluten-free diet must get these nutrients from other sources, or their health might deteriorate.
+This means someone on a gluten-free diet must get these nutrients from other sources to avoid nutrient deficiencies.

-The key to a healthy gluten-free diet is to eat plenty of nutrient-dense, whole foods, which contain all sorts of essential nutrients.
-A well-rounded diet consisting of lean proteins, healthy fats, gluten-free whole grains, fiber, and plenty of fruits and vegetables will generally lead to good health outcomes.
+The key to a healthy gluten-free diet is to eat plenty of nutrient-dense whole foods.
+A well-rounded diet of lean proteins, healthy fats, gluten-free whole grains, fiber, and plenty of fruits and vegetables will generally lead to good health outcomes.

-Many gluten-free eaters also take select supplements, such as a multivitamin, to ensure they get the essential nutrients they need.
-Read this list of supplements for celiac disease and gluten intolerance.
+You may also consider taking supplements, such as a multivitamin, to ensure you get the essential nutrients you need.
+Read my list of recommended supplements for celiac disease and gluten intolerance.

 Danger #3: Weight Gain and Increased BMI

 Many people lose weight when they first go gluten-free for several reasons.
-For starters, many cut out excessive carbs and sweets, at least at first, and this means they’re eating fewer empty calories.
+For starters, they cut out excessive carbs and sweets, at least at first, which means they eat fewer empty calories.

-Additionally, because gluten is a highly inflammatory food, cutting it out naturally calms inflammation.
-Inflammation causes redness and swelling, and excessive swelling can mean a person is holding on to 10+ pounds of inflammation weight that will go away as soon as the inflammation dissipates.
+Also, because gluten is a highly inflammatory food, cutting it out naturally calms inflammation.
+Inflammation causes redness and swelling, and excessive swelling can mean a person is holding on to 10+ pounds of inflammation weight that will go away as soon as their inflammation dissipates.

 Unfortunately, many people new to a gluten-free diet swap gluten-free pizza for regular pizza and gluten-free donuts for traditional donuts, and therein lies the problem.